An essential element of flight safety

 - Development and promotion of standards and procedures for ULD logistics management and control

-- Coordination of industry-wide liaison with manufacturers of ULD and accessories, Ground Support Equipment (GSE), Cargo Loading Systems (CLS), cargo terminal and warehouse facilities, etc. in order to ensure safe, compliant and efficient ULD operations
+- Coordination of industry-wide liaison with aircraft manufacturers and manufacturers of ULD and accessories, Ground Support Equipment (GSE), Cargo Loading Systems (CLS), cargo terminal and warehouse facilities, etc. in order to ensure safe, compliant and efficient ULD operations

 Composition and Frequency of Meetings